I Can Feel My Menstrual Cup: Causes & Prevention

 If you feel your menstrual cup, and then you determine the reason for that, you have a few options.

-- If the cup is too big, the solution is simple (but annoying); get a smaller size.
+1. If the cup is too big, you may need to switch it to a smaller size.

-- If you didn’t insert the cup properly, you could practice a different folding method.
-There are a couple of great for beginners that you can try out.
+2. If you didn’t insert the cup properly, you could practice a different folding method.
+There are a few that are suitable for beginners that you can try out.
 I’ve described them in detail below.

-- If the menstrual sup stem is too long, you can trim it a bit.
+3. If the menstrual cup stem is too long, you can trim it a bit.
 Don’t trim the stem while the cup is inserted. (more on that below)

 Should the menstrual cup stem stick out?